luca98gab/ing-sw-2020-Malmusi-Lorini-Gabaglio/README.md

 - Locate the `SantoriniServer.jar` file in the `deliveries/final/jar` folder.

-> to run it type:
+> to run double click on it or type:

 ```shell
 $ java -jar SantoriniServer.jar
 ```

-**N.B.
-Double clicking on the file icon will launch it, but you won't be able to easily kill it**

 #### Client: